arjnai21/real-estate-analytics-sync-sanitized/README.md

 After cloning/downloading repository, run "pip mysql-connector-python" in the directory

-Run the python script after inputting your own RDS connection info in the specified fields.
+Run the python script after inputting your own RDS connection info and Resman API info in the specified fields.